 For another version of the television show, Benny does a monologue.
 The guest, say, bandleader Bob Crosby, comes out.
 They talk, maybe sing, dance or perform a brief sketch.
 Though there might be a player or two in these shows, the focus is on the guest star and Benny.

-“Television scripts often came directly from radio scripts,” says Leff.
+“Television scripts often came directly from radio scripts,” says Leibowitz.
 “Someone steals his car, the Maxwell.
 Jack goes to the Beverly Hills Police Department, to report the theft, and discovers the police dogs are standard Poodles, not German Shepherds.
 This storyline appeared twice on television.

 “Jimmy Stewart and Gloria Stewart replace Ronald Colman and Benita Colman on television, using the radio scripts.
 Another borrowed script involved Jack going shopping and his radio nemesis, Frank Nelson, is the grocer.
 The television show ends with Nelson pushing Jack out of the store, in a grocery cart.